 Crossover expects you to install the game through Steam, which works.
 I own the original discs and shouldn't have to pay for it again, but the copy-protection method keeps it from installing.
 As I understand it, the third step of the install where you must re-insert the first CD causes a Windows registry entry to be written that the game looks for to verify it was "installed".
 Without this entry, the game will not run.

 I found some info about registry entries for COD2 here.
 Maybe they can be applied to COD.

 If you have previously played through COD, it makes sense to download a package of saved games so that you can have fun with the game.

-It may be possible to install the game after converting the CDs to a DVD as describes at File Forum.
+It may be possible to install the game from multiple CDs after converting the two CDs to a single DVD as described at File Forum.
 RESOURCES